percona/psmdb-docs/docs/telemetry.md

 === ":simple-mongodb: `setParameter` command"

     Use the `setParameter` command on the `admin` database to make changes at runtime.
-The changes affect the server until restart:

     ```{.javascript data-prompt=">"}
     > db.adminCommand({setParameter: 1, "perconaTelemetry": false})
     ```

+The changes apply until the server restart.

 !!! tip

-    If you wish to re-enable Telemetry subsystem, set the `perconaTelemetry` to `true` for the `setParameter` command.
+    If you wish to re-enable the Telemetry subsystem, set the `perconaTelemetry` to `true` for the `setParameter` command.

 ### To disable in Docker